lacrivella/typescript-interface/README.md

   - **protected**: this method can be called by other methods in *this* class, or by other methods in child classes

 You canNOT change the modifier in an override method.
 It must match the parent's modifier for that method.

+You mark a method as private so other developers can't use it later in the code.
+It's usually reserved for code that changes the class.
+It is not a security procedure.